warner/petmail/README.rst

 start this application, use the menu item to open the control panel.

 The node's working files are stored in a "basedir", which defaults to `~/.petmail` in your home directory.
-Petmail does not modify or use any files outside of this base directory.
+Petmail does not modify any files outside of this base directory.
 If you'd like to create a node somewhere else, use `./bin/petmail create-node OTHERDIR`.
-The basedir includes a copy of the `petmail` executable that knows where its basedir is, so once you've created a node in OTHERDIR, you can run e.g. `OTHERDIR/petmail start` and `OTHERDIR/petmail open` to launch and access the node's control panel.
+The basedir includes a copy of the `petmail` executable that knows where its basedir is, so once you've created a node in OTHERDIR, you can run e.g. `OTHERDIR/petmail start` and `OTHERDIR/petmail open` to launch the node and access its control panel.

 (Note: the `safe_develop` command will install hash-verified dependency tarballs into a local virtualenv named "venv/", then uses the setuptools